anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

         The DevicePlugins feature is enabled by default in Kubernetes v1.10 or later.

-     - Various, e.g. e.cap.013 in :cite:t:`refmodel` Chapter 8, section Exposed Performance Optimisation Capabilities
+     - Various, e.g. e.cap.013 in :cite:t:`refmodel_ra2` Chapter 8, section Exposed Performance Optimisation Capabilities
-     - :cite:t:`anuket-ri2` Chapter 4, section Installation on Bare Metal Infratructure
+     - :cite:t:`anuket-ri2_ra2` Chapter 4, section Installation on Bare Metal Infratructure
    * - ra2.k8s.008
      - System resource reservations
      - To avoid resource starvation issues on the nodes, the implementation of the architecture must reserve compute